PhilippMundhenk/BrotherScannerDocker/README.md

 You may mount the scripts like this:
 -v $PWD/script/:/opt/brother/scanner/brscan-skey/script/

+## FTPS upload
+In addition to the storage in the mounted volume, you can use FTPS (Secure FTP) Upload.
+To do so, set the following environment variables to your values:
+ENV FTP_USER="scanner"
+ENV FTP_PASSWORD="scanner"
+ENV FTP_HOST="ftp.mydomain.com"
+ENV FTP_PATH="/"

+This only works with the scripts offered here in folder script/ (see Customize).

+## Automatic Synchronization Solutions
+Many automatic synchronization solutions, such as Synology CloudStation, are notified about changes in the filesystem through inotify (see http://man7.org/linux/man-pages/man7/inotify.7.html).
+As the volume is mounted in Docker, the security mechanisms isolate the host and container filesystem.
+This means that such systems do not work.

+To solve this issue, a simple 'sed "" -i' can be performed on the file.
+The scripts in folder script/ use SSH to execute this command.
+This generates an inotify event, in turn starting synchronisation.

+Of course this requires SSH access to the host.
+If this is not available, consider the FTPS option.

 ## Supported Models
 You can retrieve the supported models by the helper script listModels.sh